Join a growing team of individuals invested in creating a better tomorrow!

 CSU Spur is a new educational destination in Denver with a focus on food, water, and health — volunteers bring Spur to life!

-In the Vida building (opening January 2022), volunteers will connect visitors and schools with animal and human health.
+Vida is now open!
+In the Vida building, volunteers connect visitors and schools with animal and human health.
 Volunteer roles may include assisting Spur education staff in interpreting experiences like live veterinary procedures with the Dumb Friends League, equine-assisted services with the Temple Grandin Equine Center, and equine rehabilitation therapies with CSU Equine Sports Medicine.

 In the Terra building (opening spring 2022), volunteers will work with partners in programs related to controlled agriculture, food systems, urban gardening, nutrition, and food development processes.
 Volunteers can also engage with visitors in exhibit hall activities and demonstrations to deepen learning experiences.